non-REM sleep cools the brain, REM sleep heats it up

 its important to understand that the normal supplement “ folic acid ” is not the same as folate, and now unfortunately manufacturers may be required to call “ folic acid ” folate, which doubles the confusion

-once every day or two i will sleep for a couple of hours during the day !
+once every day or two i will sleep for two hours during the day

 also one needs the diet etc “ right ” to reduce the inflammatory heft !